How to Organize Your Closet: 8 Pro Tips for a Fresh Start

 If you have to wear a helmet to open your closet door, it’s probably time to make a change, and January is the perfect month to start editing.
 Clean slate, fresh start, all that good stuff.
-But as it turns out: Editing your closet is not as easy as it sounds, especially in New York, where some of us don’t even have actual closets.
+How to organize your closet in New York is not as easy as it sounds, where some of us don’t even have actual closets.

 If you’ve let things spiral, it might be time to call in the pros.
 As such, we’ve tapped professional organizer Laura Cattano to share her top closet-taming tips.